 - I. Techniques of single rescuer CPR - a.
 Infant (less than one year of age) - i.
 2-fingers just below the inter-mammary (nipple) line - ii.
 100 120 compressions per minute - 1.
 Number of compressions per minute is an important determinant of return of spontaneous circulation and good neurological outcomes - iii.
-Compress 1/3 the anterior-posterior diameter of the chest (about $1\frac{1}{2}$ inches) - iv.
+Compress 1/3 the anterior-posterior diameter of the chest (about 1 1⁄2 inches) - iv.
 Allow complete recoil of chest between compressions - v.
 Minimize interruption - vi.
 Ventilation/Compression Ratio - 1.
-Compressions combined with ventilations greatly improve infant and children resuscitation outcomes - 2.
+Resuscitation outcomes in infants and children are best if compressions are combined with ventilations - 2.
 Two breaths after every 30 compressions - 3.
-Ventilate with enough volume to observe chest rise - b.
+Ventilate with only enough volume to observe chest rise - b.
 Child (1 year of age until onset of puberty) - i.
 100 120 compressions per minute - ii.
 Use one or two hands on the lower half of the sternum - iii.
 Compress 1/3 the anterior-posterior diameter of the chest (approximately 2 inches) - iv.
 Allow complete recoil of chest between compressions - v.
 Minimize interruption - vi.
 Ventilation/Compression Ratio - 1.
-Compressions combined with ventilations greatly improve infant and children resuscitation outcomes - 2.
+Resuscitation outcomes in infants and children are best if compressions are combined with ventilations - 2.
 Two breaths after every 30 compressions - 3.
 Ventilate with enough volume to observe chest rise - II.
 Techniques of 2-Rescuer CPR - a.
 Rescuer fatigue can lead to inadequate rate, depth and recoil in CPR in minutes, even when the rescuer does not feel fatigued - b.
-When performing 2-Rescuer CPR, rotate the rescuer who is performing compressions with the rescuer who is performing ventilations every two minutes. - c.
+When performing 2-Rescuer CPR, rotate the rescuer who is performing compressions with the rescuer who is performing ventilations at least every two minutes. - c.
 Infant (less than one year of age) - i.
-Two thumb encircling hands technique, just below the inter-mammary (nipple) line - ii.
-100 120 compressions per minute - iii.
-1/3 the anterior-posterior diameter of the chest (about $1\frac{1}{2}$ inches) - iv.
-Allow complete recoil of chest between compressions - v.
-Minimize interruption - vi.
-Ventilation/Compression Ratio
+Two thumb encircling hands technique, just below the inter-mammary (nipple) line